mjl-/mox/README.md

 Note: Mox only compiles for/works on unix systems, not on Plan 9 or Windows.

 You can also run mox with docker image `r.xmox.nl/mox`, with tags like `v0.0.1` and `v0.0.1-go1.20.1-alpine3.17.2`, see https://r.xmox.nl/r/mox/.
+Though new docker images aren't (automatically) generated for new Go runtime/compile releases.
 See docker-compose.yml in this repository for instructions on starting.
-You must run docker with host networking, because mox needs to find your actual public IP's and get the remote IPs for incoming connections, not a local/internal NAT IP.
+It is important to run with docker host networking, so mox can use the public IPs and has correct remote IP information for incoming connections (important for junk filtering and rate-limiting).
+Given these caveats, it's recommended to run mox without docker.

 # Quickstart

-The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain] (e.g. mail.example.com), login as root, and run:
+The easiest way to get started with serving email for your domain is to get a (virtual) machine dedicated to serving email, name it [host].[domain] (e.g. mail.example.com), login as root, and run:

 	# Create mox user and homedir (or pick another name or homedir):